Warning: Medicare/caid Billing Confusion May Lead to Jail Time

 Going back to Dr. Solarin who pled guilty to accusations of billing for services while out of the country…what if it were just a locum tenens problem?

-Posted on February 17, 2017, in Administrative Remedies, Audits, Credible Allegations of Fraud, Criminal Medicaid Fraud, Dental Medicaid Providers, Dentistry Services, Doctors, False Claims, False Claims Act, Federal Government, Federal Law, Fraud, Gordon & Rees, Health Care Providers and Services, Injunctions, Knicole Emanuel, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Audits, Medicaid Fraud, Medicaid Providers, Medicaid Reimbursement, Medicaid Reimbursements, Medicaid Services, Medicare, Medicare Audits, North Carolina, Physicians, Preliminary Injunctions, Uncategorized and tagged Credible Allegations of Fraud, Dentist, Dentists who accept Medicaid, Federal Government, Good cause exception, Gordon & Rees, Knicole Emanuel, Locum tenens, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Dentists, Medicaid Fraud, Medicaid Payment Suspension, Medicare, Medicare Fraud, Solarin, Suspension of Medicaid Payments, Suspension of Medicare Payments, Suspension of Reimbursements.
+Posted on February 17, 2017, in Administrative Remedies, Credible Allegations of Fraud, Criminal Medicaid Fraud, Dental Medicaid Providers, Dentistry Services, Doctors, False Claims, False Claims Act, Federal Government, Federal Law, Fraud, Health Care Providers and Services, Injunctions, Knicole Emanuel, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Audits, Medicaid Fraud, Medicaid Providers, Medicaid Reimbursement, Medicaid Reimbursements, Medicaid Services, Medicare, Medicare and Medicaid Provider Audits, Medicare Audits, North Carolina, Physicians, Preliminary Injunctions and tagged Credible Allegations of Fraud, Dentist, Dentists who accept Medicaid, Federal Government, Good cause exception, Gordon & Rees, Knicole Emanuel, Locum tenens, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Dentists, Medicaid Fraud, Medicaid Payment Suspension, Medicare, Medicare Fraud, Solarin, Suspension of Medicaid Payments, Suspension of Medicare Payments, Suspension of Reimbursements.
 Bookmark the permalink.
 1 Comment.